English

 In Years 12 and 13, students follow the OCR qualification, focussing on dystopian literature (The Handmaid's Tale, 1984), Hamlet by William Shakespeare and the poetry of Christina Rossetti.
 Students also complete Non-Examined coursework pieces, based on texts selected from a range provided.
 This provides students with the opportunity to direct their own studies, reflecting their own literary interests.

-A full overview of the exam and coursework requirements of this course is detailed here:
+A full overview of the exam and coursework requirements of this course can be found on the OCR website.

 Long Term Curriculum Overviews